AYAKA

 In 2012, she co-founded EDAYA, a crafts and design studio dedicated to design, education, and community engagement.
 Through EDAYA, Ayaka has committed over a decade to preserving Kalinga indigenous bamboo musical instruments in the Northern Philippines, reflecting her commitment to cultural, social, and environmental sustainability.

-An experienced fieldworker and community organizer, Ayaka has consulted on various projects for the Japan International Cooperation Agency.
+An experienced fieldworker and community organizer, Ayaka has helped on various international development projects, and from 2022 to 2024, she taught BOP/SDGs business (Global Management) at the University of Nagano.
 She is also a certified Facilitator for Change through ChangemakerXchange.
 Throughout her journey, she has organized global workshops, events, and exhibitions, furthering her mission to foster collaboration, innovation, and dialogue in diverse communities.